maheshJosephSadashiv/com.dev.ray-tracer/readme.md

 The effects of lighting in a scene can be rendered by calculating the sum of all intensities of light from different light sources reflected back onto the viewport and tada we get the following effect.

 <img width="377" alt="Screenshot 2024-01-03 at 3 36 52 PM" src="https://github.com/maheshJosephSadashiv/ComputerGraphics/assets/38533715/523744fc-9332-405c-9b23-6d42139aa3e2">

+Here are the output rendered images after applying specular lighting and reflections!!